James Dyson may have come a bit late to the farmland party.

 If US farmgate corn prices for this year's harvest really do

-average $4.80 a bushel, as the US Department of Agriculture predicts, then this
+average $4.80 a bushel, as the US Department of Agriculture predicts, this

 A Creighton University study pegged the breakeven cost of

-farmers with rented last at $4.88 a bushel.
+farmers with rented land at $4.88 a bushel.

 gross margins at $27 per acre, down more than 64% from its January figure.